NicholasBlaskey/DATA440-indep-study/fluid/README.md

 512 gives really good detail.
 256 also gives a hint of the detail but not as great.

-#### Multithreaded and GPU
+#### Multithreading and GPU

-By converting the encoding to the PNG with the same settings as b4 we got a time of 45.836481204s.
+By converting the encoding to the PNG to run on a seperate thread as the rendering with the same settings as the width of 1024 we got a time of 45.836481204s.

 Now we are limited by the GPU instead of CPU bound likely.
-By running on my other laptop which has a GPU I got 36.4477372s.
+By running on my other laptop which has a GPU I got 36.4477372s which massively improves when smaller resolutions are used.

 #### Paramters used